-Patrick is the research coordinator and technical manager of Robot House.
-He is also a Research Fellow in the Adaptive Systems Research Group and a Visiting Lecturer at the School of Engineering and Computer Science.
-Patrick coordinates all research activities inside the house, supports internal and external users in using the facilities, and advises them while conducting research.
-He also maintains the robots and all the other interactive technology in Robot House.
+Patrick is the manager of the Robot House research facility at the University of Hertfordshire.
+He is also a permanent Research Fellow in the Adaptive Systems Research Group and a Visiting Lecturer at the School of Engineering and Computer Science.
+Patrick coordinates all research activities inside Robot House, supports internal and external collaborators in using the facilities, and advises them while conducting research.
+He also maintains the robots and all the other interactive technology in the house.
 Patrick's research interests include systems integration in heterogeneous environments, interaction architectures and behaviour coordination, and the social credibility of companion robots.

 Until September 2017, he was employed as a postdoctoral researcher at the cluster of excellence Cognitive Interaction Technology (CITEC) and a member of the Cognitive systems engineering group, led by Sebastian Wrede.
 His primary research focus lied within the context of the large-scale project Cognitive service robotics apartment, where he was occupied with the coordination and arbitration of functional components and resources of the apartment as well as its residential robots.
 Furthermore, Patrick was deeply involved in the design of interactive scenarios and experimental set-ups.